NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Background
 --------------------------------------
 Synthetic data generation has become increasing useful in large language model training.
-It is used in pretraining, fine-tuning, and evalutation.
+It is used in pretraining, fine-tuning, and evaluation.
 Synthetically generated data can be useful for adapting an LLM to low resource languages/domains, or performing knowledge distillation from other models among other purposes.
 There are a variety of ways to construct synthetic data generation pipelines, with numerous LLM and classical filters.